Polynomials with core entropy zero: The main molecule

-\begin{rmk} We remark that a priori, $\mathscr{C}_b(f)$ may be infinite.
+\begin{rmk} We remark that a priori, $\mathscr{C}_b(f)$ may be infinite, i.e., $\mathcal{H}_f$ may not be obtaind by a finite chain of bifurcations from $\mathcal{H}_d$.
 We will show that any \pcf polynomial $f \in \Mol_d$ has finite bifurcation complexity (see Theorem \ref{thm:A} and Theorem \ref{thm:bcbound}).
 On the other hand, if we used bifurcations through hyperbolic components (instead of relative hyperbolic components) to define the bifurcation complexity, the map $f(z) = z^3-\frac{3}{2}z+\frac{1}{\sqrt{2}}$ would have bifurcation complexity $+\infty$.
 Therefore, for our purposes, \shcs are more natural to consider in higher degrees. \end{rmk}